ajshephard/fortax-library/README.md

 ```
 # Interfaces

 The FORTAX library can be called by other programming languages and software packages.
 The Fortran C bindings are defined in `fortax_library_c.f90`.
 A [Julia](https://julialang.org/) interface is provided in `fortax_julia.jl`.
-A [Stata](https://www.stata.com/) plugin is also available.
+A [Stata](https://www.stata.com/) plugin, which has more limited functionality, is available [here](https://github.com/ajshephard/fortax-stata).

 ### Julia